 An Inside Peek at Translational Research

-Next, Dr. Melissa Wasserstein, chief of pediatric genetic medicine at Montefiore and professor of pediatrics and of genetics at Einstein, spoke with Lindsay and Tom Celeberti, and their son Tyler.
-The Celebertis shared Tyler’s experiences with a mutation in DYNC1H1, a gene controlling production of a key motor protein in cells, which results in a complex neurodevelopmental disorder.
+Next, Dr. Melissa Wasserstein, chief of pediatric genetic medicine at Montefiore and professor of pediatrics and of genetics at Einstein, spoke with Lindsay and Tom Celiberti, and their son Tyler.
+The Celibertis shared Tyler’s experiences with a mutation in DYNC1H1, a gene controlling production of a key motor protein in cells, which results in a complex neurodevelopmental disorder.

 They were joined by Dr. Arne Gennerich, associate professor of anatomy and structural biology, who explained how his lab is investigating the particular protein that is affected in DNYC1H1, including a version of the protein that his team has modified to mirror the gene mutation affecting Tyler.